sparshthakur/youtube-video-summarizer/README.md

    This will open a local web app in your browser.

-🧠 What You Can Do in the App:
+## 🧠 What You Can Do in the App:
-   -Input a YouTube video ID
+      -Input a YouTube video URL.
       -Add the start and end time.
-   -Fetch its transcript (manual or auto-generated) -Get a summary of the transcript segment
+      -Get a summary of the YouTube video segment.

 ---

-🙌 Acknowledgments
+## 🙌 Acknowledgments
    [LangChain](https://github.com/langchain-ai/langchain)
    [Streamlit](https://streamlit.io/)
    [YouTube Transcript API](https://github.com/jdepoix/youtube-transcript-api)